Mathyo-Hakeem/gelos-website/README.md

-# Gelos Enterprises Website
+Gelos Enterprises – Front-End Website

-This is a responsive frontend website built using HTML, CSS, and JavaScript.
+This repository contains a responsive front-end website developed using HTML, CSS, and JavaScript.
+The project was completed as part of my Diploma of Information Technology and demonstrates practical front-end development skills, structured UI design, and component-based layout implementation.

+Overview
+The website includes a responsive navigation system, a hero carousel, an accordion component for service offerings, and a structured company values section.
+A contact form with basic validation is also included to demonstrate interactive front-end behaviour.

-## 🔹 Features
+Features
-- Responsive navigation bar
-- Image carousel (hero section)
+Responsive layout supporting desktop, tablet, and mobile devices

+Navigation bar with mobile menu toggle

+Hero image carousel

-- Accordion for company offerings
+Accordion component for service information

-- Company values section
+Company values section with structured content

-- Contact form with validation
+Contact form with basic validation

+Semantic HTML structure for improved accessibility

-## 🔹 Technologies Used
+Technologies Used
-- HTML5
+HTML5

-- CSS3
+CSS3

-- JavaScript
+JavaScript

-## 🔹 Project Structure
+Project Structure
+Code
-- index.html → main page
+index.html
-- css/style.css → styling
-- js/script.js → functionality
-- img/ → images

-## 🔹 How to Run
+/css
+    style.css
+/js
+    script.js
+/img
+    (project images)
+Running the Project
-1. Download or clone the repository
+Clone or download the repository.

-2. Open index.html in your browser
+Open index.html in any modern browser.

+No additional setup or backend configuration is required.

-## 🔹 Purpose
+Purpose
-This project was created as part of my Diploma of IT to practice frontend development and user interface design.
+This project was developed to strengthen front-end development capabilities, focusing on responsive design, layout structure, and basic JavaScript functionality.
+It serves as a foundational portfolio piece demonstrating practical UI implementation and clean code organisation.

-## 🔹 Author
+Author
 Mathyo Hakeem
+Junior Developer
+Sydney, Australia